palantir/spark/FORK.md

 Partial change for SPARK-15777
 - make ExternalCatalog configurable beyond in memory and hive
-- external catalog provides file listing factory vs filesystem optimized default impl
+- FileIndex for catalog tables is provided by external catalog instead of using default impl

  R/check-cran.sh                                    |   4 -
  R/pkg/DESCRIPTION                                  |   2 +-